gbif/hosted-portals/getting-started/domain-name.md

 Either way, create a `CNAME` record for `www` (e.g. `www.gbif.zz`) to point to `hosted-portal.gbif.org`.

-## Subdomains (`biodiversity.tecala.zz` etc)
+## Subdomains (`data.tecala.zz` etc)

-Create a single `CNAME` record for your subdomain (e.g. `biodiversity.tecala.zz`) to point to `hosted-portal.gbif.org`.
+Create a single `CNAME` record for your subdomain (e.g. `data.tecala.zz`) to point to `hosted-portal.gbif.org`.

-GBIF will create a TLS certificate using LetsEncrypt  This enables the site to work with secure "https://" connections.
+GBIF will create a TLS certificate using LetsEncrypt.
+This enables the site to work with secure "https://" connections.
 Since your institution is probably already using a TLS certificate, it is a good idea to ensure GBIF has permission to do this.

-Create a `CAA` record for `biodiversity.tecala.zz` with the value `CAA 0 issue "letsencrypt.org"`.
+Create a `CAA` record for the same subdomain (e.g. `data.tecala.zz`) with the value `CAA 0 issue "letsencrypt.org"`.

 (The `CAA` record is optional, unless your organization already has a `CAA` record for e.g. `tecala.zz`, in which case it is required.
 Some DNS providers don't support creating `CAA` records — then you can just ignore it.)